KyleMit/CodingEverything/notes/events/btvjs-react-flux.md

 State - a component's local data (i.e. is this accordion open)

-Mtated by component via `this.setState({key: 'value' })` - merges - only updates relevant properties
+Mutated by component via `this.setState({key: 'value' })` - merges - only updates relevant properties

 `this.props.children` - whatever the child value of the object is (passed in to render function)

-**Re-render**
+## Re-render

 A component's render method *does not return a string* **Virtual DOM** - Returns a JS Object with the tree of nested objects that need to be rendered - alternative to two way binding

 Flush changes to DOM
-**Multiple Render Targets** - Patern for rendering stuff - DOM becomes implementation detail - rendered takes care of updating to whatever the UI is (react native will take care of iOS)
+**Multiple Render Targets** - Pattern for rendering stuff - DOM becomes implementation detail - rendered takes care of updating to whatever the UI is (react native will take care of iOS)

 **JSX** - HTML templating in Javascript